MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/devices-connected-via-thunderbolt-dock-not-work.md

 ---
-title: Devices connected through a Thunderbolt Dock stop working after the computer resumes from the S5 power state
+title: Devices connected through a Thunderbolt Dock stop working
-description: Describes an issue in which devices that are connected through a Thunderbolt Dock stop working after the computer resumes from the S5 power state.
+description: Describes an issue in which devices that are connected through a Thunderbolt Dock stop working after the computer resumes from a power state.
 Provides a workaround. ms.date: 11/23/2021
 author: Deland-Han
 ms.author: delhan